An Exceptional Adventure – Cycle for Safe Water

 By subscribing to our newsletter, you give us permission to email you with news of our work and events, plus opportunities for volunteering, challenges to take part in and special offers in our shop.
 You can unsubscribe any time by clicking the link in our email footer.

 “Reappearing from Covid-19, like many I was looking for a challenge to get my teeth into.
-Cycle for Safe Water seemed to be something so exciting, different, sporty but somehow unachievable, completely out of my comfort zone of 40 something mum of two teenagers!
+Cycle for Safe Water seemed to be something so exciting, different, and sporty but somehow unachievable, completely out of my comfort zone of a 40-something mum of two teenagers!

-Whilst engaging in initial communication with Katie Alcott, founder of Frank Water and Sophie Hartman of Holidays in Rural India, they reassured me that I was more than capable of getting involved with my reasonable level of fitness and a thirst for discovering a place which I knew nothing about.
+Whilst engaging in initial communication with Katie Alcott, founder of Frank Water, and Sophie Hartman of Holidays in Rural India, they reassured me that I was more than capable of getting involved with my reasonable level of fitness and a thirst for discovering a place that I knew nothing about.

-Within the group of cyclists, it was the level of comradeship that I really wasn’t expecting, and something which touched me deeply.
-We were of differing fitness levels and lifestyles but a group which didn’t share a crossed word at any point, only laughter and stories.
+Within the group of cyclists, it was a level of comradeship that I really wasn’t expecting and something which touched me deeply.
+We were of differing fitness levels and lifestyles but a group that didn’t share a crossed word at any point, only laughter and stories.

 To be able to see the incredible work of Frank Water, helped us all understand how diverse the solutions are.
 We saw with our own eyes the fact that Frank Water works alongside the people, the people who know and love their land.

-“We spent 6 days cycling – between 4 and 6 hours a day and on 2 of those days we visited several of Frank’s incredible projects.
+“We spent six days cycling – between four and six hours a day and on two of those days, we visited several of Frank’s incredible projects.
 Firstly, we were joined by 2 of the Frank staff at our hotel who introduced us to the work they were doing in those areas.
-We then went on foot and saw these projects first hand and even got to speak to many in the local communities who’s lives had significantly improved as a direct result of Frank Water’s work.
+We then went on foot and saw these projects firsthand and even got to speak to many in the local communities whose lives had significantly improved as a direct result of Frank Water’s work.
 For many, the installation of ponds and wells nearer their villages meant they did not have to travel so far to collect water.
-For other villagers, capturing water in these ponds in the wet season meant they could have 2 crops of rice a year instead of 1.
+For other villagers, capturing water in these ponds in the wet season meant they could have two crops of rice a year instead of one.
 It was very empowering to see the impact of Frank Water’s work.

-I would so encourage anyone to sign up to Frank Water’s “Cycle for Safe Water 2023”.
+I would so encourage anyone to sign up for Frank Water’s “Cycle for Safe Water 2024”.
 It was an incredible trip and one I will never forget.
 We made many lifelong friends and are planning a “Coast to Coast” reunion with everyone in September this year.